actXc/moodle_filter_botr/README.md

 moodle_filter_cdn
 =================
+Content Delivery Network - filter for moodle2.x using content at "Bits on the run".

-this filter turns bitsontherun video links into signed URLs.
+This filter turns bitsontherun video links into signed URLs.
 This effectively prevents leeching.
+No HTML or SCRIPT tags needed.

 Bits On The Run is a comercial video CDN service and offers free professional CDN for everybody.
 This makes it very attractive for teachers and schools to put large size content there instead of loading videos to the moodle data server.